lmytime/Mingyu_astro_code/README.md

 # Mingyu_astro_code

-    Some codes and some useful things I recorded while studying astronomical research
+    Some codes and some useful things while studying